KeelanAnderson/PP2-rockPaperScissorsLizardSpock/README.md

 ### Unfixed Bugs

 when the game page is first opened a border is displayed in the choice displays before any choice has been made where the images appear after the game has started.
 I did not fix this feature as i do not think it affects the pages design negatively and how the choice areas more clearly at the start of the game for the user, so I decided to leave it that way.

+I later changed this when I ran the project through lighthouse as it was bringing down my accessibility score as there was no image and therefore alt tag.
+I fixed this issue by setting the default images as the rock image for the start of the game, I would later like to find a better alternative to this.

 ## Deployment